rjmallik/Undergraduate-Mini-C-Projects/README.md

 # Undergraduate-Mini-C-Projects
-Mini C Programming language projects I worked on throughout my Undergraduate years
+Mini C Programming language projects I worked on in the first half of my Undergraduate years